UndreiK/UndreiK/README.md

 </div>

 ### :man_technologist: About Me :
-I am a Fron-End Developer
+I am a Front-End Developer

 ---